 Describe what you do

-I am Associate Director and Office Lead for the Welsh Region and lead Project Manager for construction projects throughout Wales for one of the industry-leading companies.
-I represent the client and advise them during every stage of a project, from inception to aftercare and am heavily involved in business development.
+I am Associate Director and Office Lead for the Welsh Region and lead Project Manager for consultancy projects throughout Wales for one of the industry leading companies.
+I represent the client and their advisers during every stage of a project from inception to aftercare and am heavily involved in business development.

 Why is it a good profession?